freenas/freenas-docs/userguide/system.rst

 :numref:`Figure %s <console_setup_menu_fig>`.

 .. warning:: The backup and restore options are meant for disaster recovery.
-If you restore a system, it will be returned to the point in time that the backup was created.
-If you select the option to save the data, any data created after the backup was made will be lost.
-If you do **not** select the option to save the data, the system will be recreated with the same ZFS layout, but with **no** data.
+A restored system is returned to the point in time that the backup was created.
+If the option to save the data is selected, any data created after the backup was made will be lost.
+If the the option to save the data is **not** selected, the system is recreated with the same ZFS layout, but with **no** data.

 .. warning:: The backup function **IGNORES ENCRYPTED POOLS**.
 Do not use it to back up systems with encrypted pools.